The new 911 cocks a leg on one of the 'Ring's infamous twists and turns…

-It was hard to distinguish the first test mule from the previous car upon first glance.
+It was hard to distinguish the first test mule from the previous car on first glance

 The de-badging and lack of centre caps on the wheels suggested a clandestine approach by Porsche, though…

-An all-digital dashboard, based around the same technology as Audi's Virtual Cockpit, will make it into the next 911.
+An all-digital dashboard, based on the same technology as Audi's Virtual Cockpit, will make it into the next 911

 Since then, Porsche has also confirmed the arrival of a Mission E all-electric model by the end of the decade.